AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 ---

-## From Request to Problem
+## The Problem

 This is not yet a problem.

-It is a **request**.
+It is a request.

 We need to clarify:

 * What does engagement mean?
-* Why is engagement declining?
 * What decision will this support?
 * What action will be taken?
+* What does success look like?

 ---

-## Framework

-We use the CRISP-DM framework:

-1. Business Understanding
-2. Data Understanding
-3. Data Preparation
-4. Modelling
-5. Evaluation
-6. Deployment

-In this module, we focus on:

-**Business Understanding**

-This phase defines everything that follows.
+## From Problem to Decision

+A well-framed problem leads to a clear decision.

+For example:

+**Problem:**
+Identify students with low engagement in the first 4 weeks

+**Decision:**
+Intervene early with targeted support

 ---